SAP-samples/teched2025-CA260/exercises/ex3/README.md

     <p align="center"><img src="./images/ex3_01_01.png" width="80%" /></p>

 > [!NOTE]
-> The property `indicatorDataSource` is responsible of configuring the KPI to be shown on the application tile as well as in mobile widgets.
+> The property `indicatorDataSource` is responsible for configuring the KPI to be shown on the application tile as well as in mobile widgets.
 > We reference to the CAP API for the *ProcessorService* as `mainService` that is defined further above.
 > As `path`, we point to the `Incidents` entity and apply the OData `$count` action.
 > Furthermore, we apply a `$filter`, to only count the incidents with a `status_code` that is **not equal** to `'C'`, which refers to *closed*.